Automattic/jetpack/docs/monorepo.md

 Once you are ready to start working on a first version of your plugin in the monorepo, use the `jetpack generate plugin` command to create the first files for your plugin.
 Then, open a new PR with that skeleton.

-Before to merge your PR, the Crew team will do the following:
+Before you can merge your PR, the Crew team will do the following:

 * Create the mirror repo for the plugin following the [mirror repo guidelines](#mirror-repositories).
 * Add a first version of a `composer.json` file to the mirror repo.
-* Add the plugin to packagist, for folks who may be consuming it through Composer.
+* Add the plugin to Packagist, for folks who may be consuming it through Composer.
 * Add maintainers to the Packagist entry, just like for Composer packages above.
 * Add an entry for the new plugin in the Beta server settings.
 Find extra details on this process in the Jetpack Beta Builder repository.
 More information: PCYsg-gDE-p2